Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-Table '[Authentication application-specific data objects with TAG’s and AC‘s](#link18bf8313_ea6e_4d75_a125_f9611e98a28d)' lists all data structures defined for the OPTIGA™ Authentication Application with its TAGs and ACs.
+Table '[Authentication application-specific data objects with TAG’s and AC‘s](#link18bf8313_ea6e_4d75_a125_f9611e98a28d)' lists all data structures defined for the OPTIGA™ Trust M Authentication Application with its TAGs and ACs.

 48. > Authentication application-specific data objects with TAG’s and